Stranded asset: Climate-related asset stranding

 In the context of upstream energy production, the International Energy Agency defines stranded assets as "those investments which are made but which, at some time prior to the end of their economic life (as assumed at the investment decision point), are no longer able to generate an economic return, as a result of changes in the market and regulatory environment."

+The academic literature has provided evidence that large portions of existing proven reserves of coal, oil, and natural gas must remain unextracted or stranded in order to limit the increase in global average temperature to below 1.5°C, or even 2°C.

+Welsby and coauthors in a 2021 study published in Nature found that nearly 60 percent of proven reserves of oil and natural gas and 90 percent of coal proven reserves must be left untouched to allow a 50 percent change to limit the global temperature increase to 1.5°C compared to the preindustrial era.

+This evidence suggests that continued investments in expanding fossil fuel reserves—through new exploration, oil and gas field development, or coal mining—may result in assets becoming stranded in the future if the low-carbon transition materializes.

+A 2026 estimate found that the early closure of coal-fired capacity needed to stay within a 1.5°C pathway would strand around $842 billion globally, with a further $338 billion avoidable if planned plants are cancelled before construction.

 The carbon bubble is one popular example of how an environment-related risk factor could create stranded assets.

 In discussions of electric power generation deregulation, the related term stranded costs represents the existing investments in infrastructure for the incumbent utility that may become redundant in a competitive environment.